Welcome to ActonArt

 More experienced students can participate in classes such as Mixed Media where new and sophisticated materials and techniques are introduced, or Portfolio classes, where students who wish to continue into arts related higher learning can work independently, but with guidance, to develop and enhance their soon-to-be needed portfolios.

-Our most advanced students can join Advanced Studio Drawing and Painting, a high level class for students who can work completely independently or Faces, Features & Figures an instructed Figure Drawing class that provides students with teacher led exercises and demonstrations not typically found in figure drawing environments.
+Our most advanced students can join Advanced Studio Drawing and Painting as well as Advanced Painting, three high level class for students who can work completely independently.
+In addition, Faces, Features, Figures is an instructed figure drawing class that provides students with teacher led exercises and demonstrations not typically found in figure drawing environments.

-Manga 1 and 2, Manga Advanced Drawing, and Fashion drawing provide an alternative approach to drawing instruction by combining a comprehensive curriculum of drawing instruction built exclusively around topical subject matter.
+Manga drawing 1 and 2 provide an alternative approach to drawing instruction by combining a comprehensive curriculum of drawing instruction built exclusively around topical subject matter.
 Adult drawing and painting programs are designed to provide a more flexible schedule of instruction with a focus on adult interests.
-And new for 2016 is THE ART YEAR, a remarkable new class designed to help transition students into artists!
+Finally, THE ART YEAR, a remarkable class designed to help transition students into artists!

 Drawing is a skill that anyone can learn with practice and application, but skill development alone does not produce creativity.
 That requires the addition of interest, opportunity, and resources.
 Each week ActonArt classes present projects that are designed to stimulate imaginations, offer encouragement toward personal expression, and provide visual references and art materials necessary to produce artwork.
 We are particularly attentive to finding subject matter and background information that engages kids, builds upon their interest and teaches them new things about the world, its inhabitants and nature.
 While creativity is rarely produced on demand, we believe it can be encouraged, stimulated and invited.